ipython/ipyparallel/docs/source/transition.rst

 ========================

 Load-Balancing has changed more than Multiplexing.
-This is because there is no longer a notion of a StringTask or a MapTask, there are simply Python functions to call.
+This is because there is no longer a notion of a StringTask or a MapTask, there are Python functions to call.
 Tasks are now simpler, because they are no longer composites of push/execute/pull/clear calls, they are a single function that takes arguments, and returns objects.